JohnDev19/ShoeShop/README.md

 5. Create a new Pull Request.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

+I encourage you to contribute to the project to make it even better!
+Whether it’s improving the design, adding new features, or fixing bugs, your help is appreciated.
+Let's build something amazing together.